 If you are juggling multiple inboxes, consider merging them into a single inbox to streamline the process.
 This prevents you from having to log into and deal with different inboxes.

 A caveat to this would be merging your work and personal email addresses.
-The last thing you want to do is get distracted by the lasted holiday offers or fashion trends while working!
+The last thing you want to do is get distracted by the latest holiday offers or fashion trends while working!

 3. Set specified times to check your email